m0xpd/ADSR/README.md

 # Specifications

-The looping ADSR is 8HP wide and extends 25mm behind the fron panel.
+The looping ADSR is 8HP wide and extends 25mm behind the front panel.

 It consumes:
 7.1mA from the 12V rail (max current in looping mode; quiescent current drain is 3.7mA)